 Certain Texas taxes are passed on to non-Texans, primarily through higher prices.
-For instance, as shown below, close to two-thirds of the oil production tax is exported, so that the final incidence is not borne by in-state households.
-This is because much of the gas produced in Texas is processed here but sold out-of-state.
-Similarly, nearly one-third of the franchise tax initially paid by Texas business is passed on to out-of-state consumers or shareholders.
+For instance, as shown below, close to two-thirds of the natural gas production tax is exported, so that the final incidence is not borne by in-state households.
+This is because much of the gas produced in Texas is processed here but sold out of state.
+Similarly, out-of-state consumers or shareholders end up paying nearly one-third of the franchise tax that Texas businesses initially pay.

-Tax Percent Paid By Non-Texans
+Тах Percent Paid By Non-Texans

-Oil Production Tax 62.4%
+Natural gas production 65.7%

+Oil production 65.4%

-Franchise Tax 36.1%
+Franchise 36.9%

-Sales Tax 21.2%
+Sales 20.8%

-School Property Tax 19.4%

-Motor Vehicle Sales Tax 13.5%
+School property 20.1%

+Motor vehicle sales 11.4%

-Gasoline Tax 10.3%
+Gasoline 11.2%

-Insurance Premiums 5.8%
+Insurance premium 6.8%